Ebook Distribution: The Complete Guide for New Authors

 Once you’re ready to publish, read on to learn the essentials of ebook distribution — including the main platforms and aggregators to choose from, and which distribution strategy is right for you.

-Popular ebook publishing platforms
+Ebook publishing platforms

 First off, what is an ebook publishing platform?
 It’s basically any space where you can upload and sell your ebook to readers.
 As an indie author, you’ll have the greatest reach if you go through one or more well-known stores like Amazon, Apple Books, or Barnes & Noble.